aleen42/PersonalWiki/qa/asymmetric_keys_on_servers.md

 #### Protocol

-In general, we should not use protocol 1 without any special reason.
+In general, we should not use protocol 1 without any special reason:

 ```bash
 # /etc/ssh/sshd_config